 This work will be difficult – but it is doable.

-Pandemics are a systems problem with roots spread out across many sectors.
-Effectively getting to those roots will require dialogue and coordinated action between sectors – particularly health and environment, but also agriculture, trade, food and nutrition, and others – that are currently not accustomed to talking to one another, let alone working together.
+Implementing these actions will require dialogue and coordinated action between sectors – particularly health and environment, but also agriculture, trade, food and nutrition, and others – that are currently not accustomed to talking to one another, let alone working together.

 Our coalition aims to break the siloes that are hindering action on spillover prevention and leaving us vulnerable to future pandemics.
 We are calling on global leaders across sectors to:

 Provide and channel significant funding for spillover prevention